On this list, we will take a look at the ten best wireless gaming headsets in 2020, in no particular order.

 Here are some reasons that we find to be legitimate reasons to choose wireless over wired.

-I wanna use it for my console as well, without being bound by a cord.
+- I want to use it for my console as well, without being bound by a cord.

-I wanna use my headset a lot away from gaming
+- I want to use my headset a lot away from gaming.

 However, you should NOT get a wireless headset for any of these reasons.

-I have enough money, I might as well get the most expensive and therefore the best( wireless headset is more expensive, but not better )
+- I have enough money, and I might as well get the most expensive and therefore the best( wireless headset is more costly, but not better )

 This is short and simple, are you on a budget or do you have some extra money to spend?
-You should almost never opt for the wireless option if you are struggling economically unless you feel very strongly about wireless gear.
+You should rarely opt for the wireless option if you are struggling economically unless you feel very strongly about wireless gear.

-You should choose a wireless headset over a wired one if you don’t mind spending the extra money and if you have some legitimate reasons for choosing wireless.
-Since you will get less “value for money” than you get with a wired headset.
-But there is still plenty of things about wireless that can make it worth.
+You should choose a wireless headset over a wired one if you don’t mind spending the extra money and if you have some legitimate reasons for choosing wireless since you will get less “value for money” than you get with a wired headset.
+But there is still plenty of things about wireless that can make it worth it.

 Where do you use your headset?

-If you only use your headset for gaming at your home desk, then the wireless feature quickly lose value.
-However, if you like to take the headset with you when you take a walk when you ride your bike and other transportation situations.
-Then that can also make it worth alone to go for wireless.
+If you only use your headset for gaming at your home desk, then the wireless feature quickly loses value.
+However, if you like to take the headset with you when you take a walk when you ride your bike and other transportation situations, then that can also make it worth alone to go for wireless.

-A very common issue is that a lot of people’s gaming setups are cluttered with entangled wires.
-Which can be insanely annoying.
-It is also very common that a headsets wire is simply too long, causing it to be in the way of your chairs wheels or something else, which is not only annoying but can ultimately ruin the entire headset.
+A widespread issue is that a lot of people’s gaming setups are cluttered with entangled wires, which can be insanely annoying.
+It is also prevalent that a headsets wire is too long, causing it to be in the way of your chairs wheels or something else, which is not only annoying but can ultimately ruin the entire headset.